smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 The layout and the design of the dashboard, will be devided into blocks to give a  professional and of a high standard look.
 I broke the design down into various style decisions:

 ##### Font
-I will be using “???” for the dashboard’s main font type, as this is a modern, professional looking font that is easy to read.
+I will be using “Roboto” that comes with the bootwatch template.

 ##### Colour Scheme
 I am using the “Sandstone” theme from Bootswatch